You are here

 ATTENTION JURORS

-On May 15, 2023, the Middle District of Florida started mailing 246,111 juror qualification letters to potential federal jurors residing in the district.
-The 246,111 names were randomly selected from county registered voters lists.
-If you received in the mail a juror qulification letter, please complete the questionnaire online using eJUROR.
-The questionnaire helps the Court create a pool of qualified jurors to refill each jury wheel.
-Those who qualify might be summoned to report for service on a grand jury or petit jury.
-Click here for more information about the Middle District of Florida's Plan for the Qualification and Selection of Grand and Petit Jurors.
+On May 12, 2025, the Middle District of Florida began mailing juror qualification letters to 256,377 individuals randomly selected from county voter registration lists.
+If you received a juror qualification letter in the mail, please complete the questionnaire online using eJUROR.
+The information you provide will help the Court create a pool of qualified individuals who may be summoned to serve on either a grand jury or a petit jury.

 Jury service is one of the most important civic duties you can perform; by serving as a juror, you guarantee a right specified in the United States Constitution.
 United States citizens, 18 years old and older, may qualify to serve on a federal jury.
 The Jury Selection and Service Act establishes the process for selecting jurors and outlines qualifications a person must meet to serve on a federal jury.